12 Best Crowdfunding Sites For Small Business

 3. Crowd Supply

 Whether you want to bring a family recipe to market or build electronics, Crowd Supply can help you.
-Their mission to “bring original, useful, respectful hardware to life” has come to fruition with 70% of its launched projects being successfully funded (2x more than Kickstarter).
+Their mission is to “bring original, useful, respectful hardware to life” has come to fruition with 70% of its launched projects being successfully funded (2x more than Kickstarter).
 The average amount raised per successful project is $66,000 (6x more than Kickstarter for comparable projects).

 You can choose from a variety of Crowd Supply payment plans.
 The Standard Plan is 5% of gross campaign sales not including processing fees, the Guided play is 5-10% and the Custom plan 10—15%.
 Features differ per plan and include campaign management, media asset creation and a dedicated PR team.

 Join Crowdfunder to connect to a community of 200,000 entrepreneurs and investors.
-This community offers equity crowdfunding which means that entrepreneurs to sell shares of their company to accredited investors.
+This community offers equity crowdfunding which means that entrepreneurs sell shares of their company to accredited investors.
 They have raised over $150 million dollars from 12,000 VCs and angel investors to help all sort of startups from Pre-Seed to Series A.

 Crowdfunder offers Free, Starter ($299/month) and Premium ($499/month) plans each with a variety of services like document storage and personalized support.